jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
 It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, recorder, book, television, photo album, database, calculator.
 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to work.

-The first mechanical tools such as weaving looms and drill presses greatly speed up production.
+The first mechanical tools such as weaving looms and drill presses greatly sped up production.
 However, they were so large and expensive that printers, blacksmiths, and farmers couldn't afford to own their own tools anymore.
 These specialists on Main Street gradually lost out to the industrial production line and the big companies that ran them.

 That's why corporations populated the world with mechanical products during the Industrial Age.
 They put in colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
 This era of mass-production was so competitive not only did it chip away at "Main Street" economics; it also meant only a few companies could survive.
-If you've ever watched business news like CNBC, you've seen their per the second stock pricing assessments.
-Every detail about a company's sales and profits is reacted to in real-time.
-This shows how most businesses, especially those listed on the stock market, must compete really hard to stay alive in the era of mass-production.
+If you've ever watched business news like CNBC, you've seen their stock ticker runs none stop.
+It's because every detail about a company's sales and profits is reacted to in real-time.
+This per the second assessment shows how most businesses, especially those listed on the stock market, must fight really hard to stay alive in the era of mass-production.

+In short, Industrial Age companies live to compete.

 Digital devices enable a new philosophy, one that fosters not competition, but collaboration.
 Using computers and the internet for online collaboration is our future because it saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

 In contrast to the Industrial Age's race to survive, the Internet Age has a race to contribute.

 Because, as discussed already, digital property never expires.
-If YouTube existed in Sir Issac Newton's time, we'd be learning gravity from videos of his lessons.
+If YouTube existed in Sir Issac Newton's time, we'd be learning gravity from his videos.
 There's no reason to race to reprint enclyopedias, lectures, or movies.
-Instead, we can find books that are unwritten, subjects with no wikipedia page, problems with no apps to solve them.
+Instead, we can find books that are unwritten, subjects with no wikipedia page, problems with no apps, and contribute something new.

-Because of digital property humanity can contribute to a continously updated a repository of human knowledge and programs.
+Because of digital property humanity can contribute to a continously updated repository of human knowledge, programs, and anything else you design, draw, print, create, or invent on a computer.

 You can already see this world forming.
 Several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
-That's why the collaboration websites like WikiHow, Facebook, and YouTube integrate so easily into our lives.
+That's why the collaboration websites like WikiHow, WhatsApp, and YouTube integrate so easily into our lives.
+People naturally want to contribute to their society.

 Collaboration is today's big picture, the basic principle of the Internet Age's new philosophy.
 The people who understand this best are the open-source community.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnragedEverlastingDunnart' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-Life "finds a way", and so humanity will always find a way kill unhappiness and play the game.
-Credit [The Office](https://www.youtube.com/user/ustheoffice) and [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)
+_Per the great Jeff Goldblum, "Life finds a way".
+Likewise humanity always finds a way to kill the unhappiness of doing nothing.
+We're happinest when making any contribution to our society as we play the game of civlization.
+Credit:_ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)

 ## Open-Source Protagonists Are Pushing Us Into the Internet Age